NewcoderM/BookVerse/readme.md

  * The home page is the landing page of the website.
 It gives the end-user a feel of welcoming.

- * A sizable hero image is prominently displayed and was picked for its aesthetic, colour scheme, and tone to complement the website.
-The site name and a memorable slogan are superimposed over the hero image.
+ * A sizable book image is prominently displayed and was picked for its aesthetic, colour scheme, and tone to complement the website.
+The site name and a memorable slogan are superimposed over the book image.

  * We have one section for landing page which helps the end user to navigate to the books page.